confetti-framework/docs/errors.md

 ## Configuration

-The `debug` option in your `config/app.go` configuration file determines how much information about an error is actually displayed to the user.
+The `Debug` option in your `config/app.go` configuration file determines how much information about an error is actually displayed to the user.
 By default, this option is set to respect the value of the `APP_DEBUG` environment variable, which is stored in your `.env` file.